blog

 2. Gather the Essential Paperwork and Docs

 To get started without panic, you should gather all the necessary documents beforehand.
 You must have the will, the death certificate, financial statements, property deeds, and investment information.
 It’s also essential to track down all financial documents like retirement accounts, life insurance policies, and bank statements.
 This paperwork will help you identify all assets and liabilities within the estate.
+Probate begins with a petition filed in probate court.

 Additionally, in today’s digital world, we can’t forget digital assets, cryptocurrency, online accounts, and social media accounts.
 Securing and managing these assets correctly is essential.